shahsaurabh0605/my-website/README.md

 > When install dependencies by bundler or gem, you may have some errors depending on your environment.

-> Error about `json`.
-Check response of [Massimo Fazzolari on Stackoverflow](http://stackoverflow.com/questions/8100891/the-json-native-gem-requires-installed-build-tools) to quick fix your problem.
-(Please also use latest version instead of 1.9.3 mentioned in the response)

-> Error about `jekyll-paginate`.
-Please check [here](http://stackoverflow.com/questions/35401566/dont-have-jekyll-paginate-or-one-of-its-dependencies-installed)

-> Error about `SSL_connect`.
-Please check [here](http://stackoverflow.com/questions/15305350/gem-install-fails-with-openssl-failure) and [here](http://railsapps.github.io/openssl-certificate-verify-failed.html)

-> For the moment, when you test on your local, you need to keep internet connection.
-Bug will be fixed soon.
+> For the moment, when you test on your local, you need to keep internet connection to fetch information from github.

 ## How to use